JaysQubeXon/kayou-go/README.md

 # kayou-go

-The Go implementation of the kayou server
+The Go implementation of the kayou server using the [graphql-go/graphql](https://github.com/graphql-go/graphql) package

 ### instructions: